avanwouwe/citadel-browser-agent/doc/configuration.md

 ## blacklists
 The configuration you provide will be overridden with the attributes of the existing configuration.
 Since the blacklist configurations are arrays, you must re-state the blacklist configuration if you want to add your own blacklists to it.

-The URL blacklists are expected to contain one URL per line.
+The URL blacklists are expected to contain one domain or URL per line.
 The blacklists configured by default are:
 * [URLhaus](https://urlhaus.abuse.ch/)
 * [Romain Marcoux - malicious domains](https://github.com/romainmarcoux/malicious-domains)
 * [Pi-hole Torrent Blacklist](https://github.com/sakib-m/Pi-hole-Torrent-Blocklist)

+Blacklists containing domains block all URLs in that domain.
+Blacklists containing URLs block only that URL, whilst ignoring the query parameters and URI fragment (i.e. the "hash part").
+In both cases the matching is done in a case insensitive manner.

 The IP blacklist is expected to contain one IPv4 address or one CIDR formatted subnet per line.
 The blacklists configured by default are:
 * [FireHOL (level 1)](https://iplists.firehol.org/?ipset=firehol_level1)
 * [Romain Marcoux - malicious outgoing IP](https://github.com/romainmarcoux/malicious-outgoing-ip)

-In both cases lines starting with `#` are interpreted as comments.
+Both blacklists can contain lines starting with `#`, which are interpreted as comments.

 ## passwords
 You can configure your own password policy: